 Whether your holiday party schedule looks more like traditional family dinners or hors-d'oeuvres with your friends, there's a sangria suitable for any event.
 So, we scoured the internet and found 13 excellent holiday sangria recipes.
 From a sparkling Moscato sangria to a red apple cider variety, and even one that comes with a coconut flaked rim, these holiday-friendly sangria recipes will make you feel like you are lounging on a Spanish rooftop.

 The Recipe: Moscato Sangria

-Why We Love It: In this sparkling wine cocktail from Boulder Locavore, fresh fruit (raspberries, star fruit, grapes, oranges) combine with sweet Moscato, brandy and sparkling water.
-With a pitcher that serves six people, this recipe is a perfect addition to your party lineup.
+Why We Love It: In this sparkling wine cocktail from Boulder Locavore, fresh fruit (raspberries, star fruit, grapes, oranges) combine with sweet Moscato, brandy, and sparkling water.
+We're used to heavier winter cocktails, and this one is surprisingly light and refreshing.

-Pro Tip: "If storing this Moscato Sangria after the initial infusing, remove the lime to avoid the sangria becoming too acidic or tart," writes Toni, of Boulder Locavore.
+Pro Tip: "If storing this Moscato Sangria after the initial infusing, remove the lime to avoid the sangria becoming too acidic or tart," writes recipe creator Toni Dash.

 Winter Citrus White Sangria